wp-plugins/shortcodes-pro/readme.txt

 Shortcodes Pro allows quick and easy creation of WordPress shortcodes and TinyMCE rich editor buttons from the comfort of the WordPress interface.

-* Create infinite custom shortcodes from inside WordPress.
+* Create custom shortcodes from inside WordPress.
 * Add seamless TinyMCE buttons and Quick-tags easily.
 * Sort buttons quickly and split them with separators to create groups.
 * Accept shortcode variables with automatically generated overlay windows.
 * Process the shortcodes with HTML or PHP.
 * Supports import/export of all created shortcodes.
-* Uses WordPress built-in cache class for fast performance.
+* Uses WordPress built-in transients for fast performance.
 * Allows to hide the Shortcodes Pro menu for a less cluttered interface.
-* Built onto the WordPress API.
+* Built with the WordPress API.
+* Translated in: French and Spanish.
 * Well Documented.

-More info and documentation at:
+More info and complete documentation at:
 http://www.mattvarone.com/featured-content/shortcodes-pro/

 == Installation ==